opengitorg/openmr-git-course/_episodes/03-history.md

 But what if we forgot to include some files in the commit?

 Let's try it on our example.
-First, let's [modify two files][describe-methodology]: our paper file and the references file.
-We will add a methodology section to the paper where we detail the model used for the simulations, and add a reference for this to the references file.
+First, let's [modify two files][describe-methodology]: our article file and the references file.
+We will add a methodology section to the article where we detail the model used for the simulations, and add a reference for this to the references file.

 ```
-$ gedit paper.md		# Add methodology section, including a reference to model
+$ atom article.md		# Add methodology section, including a reference to model
-$ gedit refs.txt		# Add new reference for the model used
+$ atom refs.txt		# Add new reference for the model used
 $ git status			# Get a status update on file modifications
 ```
 {: .output}